jnjosh/jnjosh.com/content/posts/swift-time-capsule.md

 ## Opening the Time Capsule

-Of course, I was immediately prompted with “WeatherApp contains sourc code developed with Swift 3.x” and I’d need to migrate to Swift 4.
+Of course, I was immediately prompted with “WeatherApp contains source code developed with Swift 3.x” and I’d need to migrate to Swift 4.
 Of course I was opening a Swift 1.2 project and have no interest in stopping at Swift 4, so let’s continue.

 Oh… well I guess I can’t really go on.
 FIrst thing is obviously this app could not run as it targeted iOS 8 and iOS 9 is as far back as Xcode 13 cares to think about.
 However, the real problem was I decided to use a custom JSON parsing system (this was all before `Codable`!).
 [Runes](https://github.com/thoughtbot/Runes) and [Argo](https://github.com/thoughtbot/Argo) were used with this incredibly expressive syntax that I did not completely forget about. /sarcasm.